c0pperdragon/C64-Video-Enhancement/README.md

 	signals and translates them to 3.3V logic levels for use by the FPGA.
 * FPGA board
-    This is connected via a ribbon cable to the adapter to receive the signal stream and provice the YPbPr output on a 4-pin TSSR jack.
+    This is connected via a ribbon cable to the adapter to receive the signal stream and provide a YPbPr output signal on a 4-pin TSSR jack.
 	Additionally this board carries the necessary electronics to take over the functions of the removed RF modulator to amplify the composite and s-video signals (so the original A/V-jack is still functional).